Updated: Sep 13

 The legislative branch of the United States government is represented through a bicameral Congress, comprised of a Senate, and a House Representatives.
 The Senate consists of 100 senators and a president of the Senate – the vice president of the United States.

 Furthermore, to pass legislation, both the House of Representatives and the Senate must pass the same bill by majority vote.
-Thus, control of the Senate guarantees a disproportionate amount of legislative influence since the House of Representative has 435 members.
+Thus, control of the Senate guarantees a disproportionate amount of legislative influence since the House of Representatives has 435 members.

-Without a doubt debating ideas is the basis of modern democracy and rule of law.
-However, this virtuous approach towards decision-making can easily be disrespected, twisted, and exploited in the pursuit of private agenda.
+Without a doubt debating ideas is the basis of modern democracy and the rule of law.
+However, this virtuous approach towards decision-making can easily be disrespected, twisted, and exploited in the pursuit of a private agenda.

 This peculiar regulation allows an opponent of a bill to oppose its passing by prolonging a “debate”, sometimes with unrelated speeches, i.e. filibustering.
 The most ridiculous examples include recitations of Shakespeare and reading recipes for “pot liquor” for 15 hours.

 That being said, not all hope is lost because a supermajority of three-fifths of the senators can break a filibuster by invoking cloture and forcing a vote.
-Unfortunately, the last time a single party occupied more three-fifths of the seats was in 1979.
+Unfortunately, the last time a single party occupied more than three-fifths of the seats was in 1979.

 Figure 1: Visualization of the developing partisan divide in the House of Representatives

 There have been more than 2,000 filibusters since 1917, about half have occurred in the last 2 decades.
 Nowadays, a so-called “silent filibuster” is set into motion by a mere threat or if 41 out of the 100 senators are not present for a debate.
 The old-style “speaking filibuster” has gradually fallen out of fashion.

 Figure 2: Attempted Senate cloture votes, 96th – 112th Congress (1979-2012)

 Nowadays, filibustering in the Senate is halting meaningful proposals for reforms on issues such as gun control, immigration, climate change and lately, abortion.
 One specific example that will clearly illustrate the dysfunctionality of the Senate would be the “For the People Act” fiasco.

 Nevertheless, the bill was blocked in the Senate through a filibuster, even though it received unanimous support from the Democratic House Majority.
 Even with a secured government trifecta, i.e. the same political party holds the presidency and both chambers of Congress, bills can be blocked by a partisan minority.

-These midterm elections are affected by the 2020 redrawing of congressional districts, that reflects migratory processes throughout the last decade.
+These midterm elections are affected by the 2020 redrawing of congressional districts, which reflects migratory processes throughout the last decade.
 Hopefully, the new congressional districts reflect the naturally occurring fluctuations in the population and not the political interests of those responsible for the redistricting.

 The Republican Party has already a narrow majority in the House of Representatives.
-This means that for the next two years, President Biden will need to seek for compromises in order to pass meaningful legislatures.
+This means that for the next two years, President Biden will need to seek compromises in order to pass meaningful legislatures.

-The dysfunction “debate” system in the Senate has halted the legislative process in America.
-Moreover, a potential solution to this crisis seems impossible because a major restructuring of the Congress requires approval from the Senate.
+The dysfunctional “debate” system in the Senate has halted the legislative process in America.
+Moreover, a potential solution to this crisis seems impossible because a major restructuring of Congress requires approval from the Senate.